RevAssure/P3_Backend/README.md

 - Add discussion board to topics so associates can communicate with trainers

 ### Getting Started:
+Currently, the only thing needed to begin using the app is the URL.

 ### Usage:
+Users use this app to organize the curriculum they are going through while at Revature.
+Trainers can use this app to organize what their assosciates will be going over day to day.
+Associates can view their curriculumn so that they can know what they need to review each day.

 ### Contributors:
 - Jacob Brummett